acmpesuecc/Measure_App/README.md

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Put all CNN Model related codes in the CNN.py file, found under the 'Code (Modules)' folder.
-This also requires you to follow Rule 6 below in the list.
+2. Put all Back End codes in the <a href="https://github.com/Manab784/Measure_App/tree/main/src/main/java/com/example/measure">measure</a> file.
-3. Put all GUI related codes in the GUI.py file, found under the 'Code (Modules)' folder.
+3. Put all Front End codes in the <a href="https://github.com/Manab784/Measure_App/tree/main/src/main/res/layout">layout</a> file.
-4. Put all Live Object Detection related codes in the 'Image Detection.py' file, found under the 'Code (Modules)' folder.
-5. Put all New model related codes in the 'Code (Modules)' folder.
-6. Upload the entire model file ('.h5' extension) in the 'CNN_Model' folder.

 ## Contributing Process
 1. Fork the repository